 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We share your personal data within the Optoma Group.
-This may involve transferring your data outside the European Economic Area (EEA).
-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by implementing certain safeguards.
+This may involve transferring your data outside the European Economic Area (EEA) or United Kingdom (UK).
+Whenever we transfer your personal data out of the EEA or UK, we ensure a similar degree of protection is afforded to it by implementing certain safeguards.

-Please contact us if you want further information on the specific safeguards used by us when transferring your personal data out of the EEA.
+Please contact us if you want further information on the specific safeguards used by us when transferring your personal data out of the EEA or UK.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.